dctelf/dctelf.github.io/_posts/2025-01-25-certificate-revocation1.md

 math: true
 ---

-Certificate revocation has always felt a bit opaque to me - I'm aware that the from a WebPKI perspective, browser behaviour has been varied and has not necessarily made revocation checking a reliable feature of the trust model.
-I'd like to understand a bit more of the internal workings of revocation mechanisms and what the current CA and browser approach is.
+Certificate revocation has always been opaque to me — from a WebPKI perspective, browser behaviour has varied and has not made revocation checking a reliable feature of the trust model.
+This post explores the internal workings of revocation mechanisms and the current CA and browser approach.

-In this first part, I'll cover the older (but still relevant in 2025) approaches to revocation (CRLs and OCSP) - in a later second part, I'll cover some of the more recent approaches being taken by browser vendors such as CRLite, OneCRL, CRLsets etc.
+Part 1 covers the older (but still relevant) approaches — CRLs and OCSP.
+Part 2 covers the more recent approaches taken by browser vendors: CRLite, OneCRL, CRLsets and others.

 ## Questions to explore